OneDestinys/teamproject/README.md

 ![ban](images/ban.png)

-## Contributing
+## Contribution
-We used some help from ChatGPT, individuals, and internet sources such as Reddit.
+We used some help from ChatGPT, libraries from users on github, youtube, towardsdatascience.com, a python tutor well-versed in creating bots to introduce us to the Pycord library as it's very large, documentation for apis and libraries, and internet sources such as Reddit + StackOverflow for 'why isn't this working?' questions that other users already submitted.